The Difference Between ICF Accreditation And ICF Membership

 IT'S YOUR CALL

-The ICF accreditation is an important credential that many coaches seek for additional credibility and work opportunities.
+On the other hand, the ICF credential is an important stamp that many coaches seek for additional credibility and work opportunities.

 You can reflect on what would support your practice and what you would need at this very moment.
 It can always change in the future so you will still be able to opt for one or the other (or both) at any point in time.